-Now that we’ve shown you our 9 reasons why Zambia should be on your bucket list – let us give you some infos on where to stay when you travel to the country nicknamed the “Real Africa”.
+In this post we’re giving you some tips where to stay when you travel to the country nicknamed the “Real Africa”.
 From small bush camps to luxury lodges along the Zambezi river bank – Zambia has it all!
 We love combining adventure and luxury travel, so Zambia had us covered in both areas.

 Are you dreaming of visiting Zambia?
 Let us show you some of the best lodges and camps in the country!

-Where and what: Regions to visit in Zambia
+Where to go: Places to visit in Zambia

 We started our roundtrip by staying 2 nights in Lusaka, the capital of Zambia.
-This is the perfect start into your Zambia trip (as most flights land here) and a comfortable way to kick things off.
-Most guests only stay for 1 night and then head to the bush, which is also fine if you don’t need more time to decompress 😉
+After the long-haul flight Lusaka is the ideal base to start your Zambia trip (as most international flights land here – with a few exceptions that go to Livingstone).
+1 or 2 overnights in the capital city are a comfortable way to kick things off.
+Most guests only stay for 1 night and then head straight to the bush, which is also fine if you don’t need more time to decompress 😉

-Then we went on by plane to Mfuwe, and stayed 4 nights incredible South Luangwa National Park at the border to Malawi.
+From Lusaka we went to Mfuwe by bush plane and stayed 4 nights in the incredible South Luangwa National Park at the border to Malawi.
 This region is also called the “Valley of the leopard” and a must do when in Zambia – we had multiple leopard sightings here!

-Next we went on by plane to Jeki, from where we got transported by car and boat to a remote island to stay 3 nights in the Lower Zambezi National Park.
-Here you can experience the true wilderness, stay in a off-the-beaten-path bush camp and experience walking safaris.
+Next we flew directly from Mfuwe to Jeki airstrip, from where we got transported by car and boat to a remote island to stay 3 nights in the Lower Zambezi National Park.
+Here you can experience the true wilderness, stay in an off-the-beaten-path bush camp and experience walking & river safaris.

 Zambia’s wildlife is among the most abundant in all of Africa!